How to Integrate Fastio API with Java Spring Boot

 }

-Fast.io automatically indexes the file immediately upon upload.
-Once the transfer completes, the document becomes instantly searchable and available to your AI agents through the workspace context.
-You do not need to build a separate indexing job to extract the text; the platform manages that operation natively.
+A successful small upload returns HTTP 201 with {"result":true,"id":"<upload_id>","new_file_id":"<node_id>"}.
+Fastio automatically indexes the file immediately upon upload, so the document is searchable and available to Ripley and your other agents through the workspace context.
+You do not need to build a separate indexing job.
+Same-name upload into the same folder overwrites in place and keeps the old content as a recoverable version.
+The node_id stays stable.

-public Mono<String> executeSearchQuery(String workspaceId, String query) {
+public Mono<String> importRemoteFile(String workspaceId, String sourceUrl) {

-String toolPayload = String.format("{\"query\": \"%s\"}", query);
+String toolPayload = String.format(

 return webClient.post()